 John 10:27-29 “My sheep hear My voice, and I know them, and they follow Me; and I give unto them eternal life and they shall NEVER perish and no-one can snatch them out of my hand.
 My Father, who has given them to Me, is greater than all, and NO-ONE can snatch them out of My Father's hand.”

-To me this and other similar scriptures makes the oscillating system a non-starter, because it makes God seem like a catcher with 'butter-fingers'.
+To me this and other similar scriptures makes the idea of being saved, then being lost, then saved, then lost again a non-starter, because it makes God seem like a catcher with 'butter-fingers'.
 He has you and gives you eternal life and salvation and then he loses you and has to take them away.
 Then He gets another chance and gives you eternal life again and salvation but can lose you again....!
 So one has to ask how 'eternal' is eternal life?
 And your answer applies to God also!In the first letter of John we learn this...

 1Joh 5:11-13 And this is the testimony, that God gave us eternal life, and this life is in his Son.
 Whoever has the Son has life; whoever does not have the Son of God does not have life.
 I write these things to you who believe in the name of the Son of God that you may know that you have eternal life.